rthadur/recaptcha/README.md

 Please ask questions on [Stackoverflow](http://stackoverflow.com/questions/tagged/recaptcha)

-## Project setup, installation, and configuration
+## Project setup, installation, and configurationdd

-How do I, as a developer, start working on the project?
+How do I, as a developer, start working on the project?dd

 1. cd phase1  (or final if you wish to skip ahead)
 1. `mvn clean appengine:devserver`
+dd
 <!---
 ## Troubleshooting & useful tools

-### Examples of common tasks
+### Examples of common tasksdd

 e.g.
 * How to make curl requests while authenticated via oauth.